Carry Method

 Quick comparison

-DeSantis Nemesis Best pocket holster Tacky-exterior nylon $20–$30 Check Price
+DeSantis Nemesis Best pocket holster Tacky-exterior nylon Budget Check price for DeSantis Nemesis on Amazon

-Sticky Holster Best clipless do-anything Tacky synthetic, clipless $25–$35 Check Price
+Sticky Holster Best clipless do-anything Tacky synthetic, clipless Budget Check price for Sticky Holster on Amazon

 Frequently asked questions